 During the summer, “our girls” are delighted to receive waste from our vegetable garden, including the zucchinis that grow too large and the tomatoes that got too soft.
 It is amazing to see how fast they can devour a 10 pound zucchini!

 Studies have shown that eggs from pasture raised chickens are much more healthful for people: lower in saturated fat and cholesterol than regular eggs and much higher in Vitamins A.

 When our “girls” don’t feel like going outside in the winter (but some do venture out, except when the snow is deep), they share about 1,200 square feet of the hoop house with our goats.
 They contentedly scratch through the bedding, bask in the sun coming through the hoop house plastic cover and steal hay and grain from the goats.
-They eat enough green leaf from the hay (alfalfa and timothy grass) to continue the health benefits of pasture-raised eggs.
+They eat enough green leaf from the hay (clover or alfalfa and timothy grass) to continue the health benefits of pasture-raised eggs.
 The rich deep yellow of the yokes throughout the winter attest to the fact that they are still getting plenty of greens in their diet.

-We supplement their natural outdoor diet with non GMO layer mash and non GMO corn grown locally by Ben Cowan.
+We supplement their natural outdoor diet with non GMO layer mash.

-Eggs are sold in the “Honey Shack” at the end of our driveway, 573 Morrison Point Rd, but they often sell out early.
-If you would like to reserve eggs, please call Bob or Sheila at 343-600-4225 or email us at Robert.firstname.lastname@example.org.
+Eggs are sold in the “Honey Shack” at the end of our driveway, 573 Morrison Point Rd, but they often sell out early or are pre-ordered days or weeks in advance.
+If you would like to reserve eggs, please email Bob or Sheila at email@example.com.